shivatgbots/File-Sharing-Bot/README.md

 ### Admin Commands

 ```
-/start - start the bot or get posts
+start - start the bot or get posts

-/batch - create link for more than one posts
+batch - create link for more than one posts

-/genlink - create link for one post
+genlink - create link for one post

-/users - view bot statistics
+users - view bot statistics

-/broadcast - broadcast any messages to bot users
+broadcast - broadcast any messages to bot users

-/stats - checking your bot uptime
+stats - checking your bot uptime
 ```

 ### Variables